OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.teamsbotinstallation.channels.md

 Promise&lt;[Channel](./teamsfx.channel.md)<!-- -->\[\]&gt;

-an array of channels if bot is installed into a team, otherwise returns an empty array.
+An array of channels if bot is installed into a team, otherwise returns an empty array.